-23 For example, the ERQ, RCUS, and OPC.
+30 For example, the ERQ, RCUS, and OPC.

-24 GS 2007 art.
+31 GS 2007 art.
 80.4.6 stated: "The [CRCA] correctly observes that the goal of growing together in the unity of faith can be pursued under [EF Rules].
 Existing differences in confession and polity have not proven to be impediments for [EF].
 Thus, within the context of [EF], the one can learn from the other about varying legitimate ways to summarize God's Word and how to put into practice its principles, understanding the strengths and weaknesses of each.
 We can also learn from each other about other matters of common concern which develop from time to time in the life of the churches.
 From such interaction, as opportunities arise, each federation can sharpen the other as iron sharpens iron."
 (Emphasis added) For a broader description see the "Historical Overview".

-$^{^{\}rm 25}$ GS 2016 art.
+32 GS 2016 art.
 121 3.3 and 4.3.

-committees.
+led, for example, to a delegation to the ICRC consisting of members of three of the four committees.
 Attempts to ensure committees were aware of each other's activities met with varying success.
 For example, three of the four committees shared their minutes.
 However, there was also a fear of breaching confidentiality and thus not everything was always shared.
 Looking back at the experience between 2016 and 2019, the CRCA and CCCNA believe it would be better to have just one committee.

-We note that the norm for most church federations is to have one committee.26 A single committee will be able to address the noted challenges more effectively and efficiently than two or more committees.
+We note that the norm for most church federations is to have one committee.33 A single committee will be able to address the noted challenges more effectively and efficiently than two or more committees.
 Transparency within one committee will be much easier to maintain than among multiple committees.
 Finally, from other churches' perspectives, contact with one church committee resolves the issue of which committee it should address on any given issue.

 The CCCNA and CRCA have always been made up of ministers and (former) elders.
 At present, there are eight members on the CCCNA and seven on the CRCA.
-It is evident that there is much value in having experience and continuity on the committee, as inter-church relationships have a personal component to them.27 At the same time, regular committee turnover is also desirable, as this brings new experiences and perspectives to the table.
+It is evident that there is much value in having experience and continuity on the committee, as inter-church relationships have a personal component to them.34 At the same time, regular committee turnover is also desirable, as this brings new experiences and perspectives to the table.